Ryder Cup: What has changed for Team Europe and Team USA since last meeting in 2021

 Europe's players surge to the fore

-In reigning Masters champion Jon Rahm, four-time major winner Rory McIlroy, and Ryder Cup rookie Viktor Hovland, Team Europe captain Donald has three of the top four on the Official World Golf Ranking at his disposal.
+In reigning Masters champion Jon Rahm, four-time major winner Rory McIlroy, and FedEx Cup winner Viktor Hovland, Team Europe captain Donald has three of the top four on the Official World Golf Ranking at his disposal.

-Last year's surprise US Open champion Matt Fitzpatrick is currently eighth as well, while 2023 PGA Tour Championship winner Hovland is one of four players in the 12-strong squad making their debut in the biennial showdown with the USA.
+Last year's surprise US Open champion Matt Fitzpatrick is currently eighth in the world, as well.

 Both are signs of the European golfing talent which has burst onto the scene since the last Ryder Cup, with 22-year-old Dane Nicolai Hojgaard and 23-year-old Swede Ludvig Åberg, who only turned professional in June, joining Norway's Hovland as part of the next generation of emerging Scandinavian stars.